Samreay/Samreay/_posts/blogs/2022-06-23-publishing_a_novel.md

 Save yourself the pain, get a custom email domain.

-# Oh no, my ARC readers cant leave a review
+# Oh no, my ARC readers can't leave a review

 **FUN** fact, but pre-order ebook listings are *not eligible for reviews.*